pahuber/PHRINGE/docs/first_example.rst

 First Example
 =============

-This example demonstrates how to use PHRINGE to generate synthetic photometry data for an Earth twin orbiting a Sun twin at 10 pc.
+This first example demonstrates how to use PHRINGE from the command line to generate synthetic photometry data for an Earth twin orbiting a Sun twin at 10 pc.
+Note that no spectrum file is provided for the planet and, thus, a blackbody spectrum will be generated for it.

 Download the Configuration File
 --------------------------------